Hero Xtreme

-The Hero Xtreme is a 150 cc motorcycle from Hero MotorCorp.
+The Hero Xtreme is a 125/160/200/250 cc motorcycle from Hero MotorCorp.
 It was Hero's 150 cc contender in place of Hero Honda CBZ Xtreme launched after moving out of the Hero Honda JV.
 In June 2019, Hero MotoCorp launched a sportier version of its popular 150cc motorcycle in the form of the Xtreme Sports.
 Although the engine of Xtreme Sports was alike the traditional Hero Xtreme, the former had more power than the standard version.

-But in 2020 hero launched 160 CV hero extreme bike.
+In 2020 hero launched 160 CV Hero Xtreme bike.
+In January 2024 hero launched a 125 cc version of Xtreme series motorcycle.